NI57721/vim-shakyo/README.md

 nnoremap <leader>c <Plug>(shakyo-clue)
 ```
 ### shakyo-run
-Enter in shakyo mode, which helps you memorise the text on the current buffer.
+Enter into shakyo mode, which helps you memorise the text on the current buffer.
 In the mode a new buffer is created.
 You can edit text there.
 Characters you write wrongly are highlighted.
 If you write up a full line correctly, the end of the line is highlighted.

 ### shakyo-quit